AdaptedMindDev/CodingChallengeNickCage/README.md

     }
 ]
 ```
-Will update the array with whatever data you want to save and track.
 Create the api connection and use it to save and track your score!

 ### Bonus:
 Not required, but this extra functionality will effectively take this game from $1billion to $1trillion